Evaluating AI-based Scientific Knowledge Synthesis with Epidemiological Systematic Reviews: Living Systematic Reviews with

-Utilising \name{} on the data extracted corpus from previous stages, we generated living reviews for nine WHO priority pathogens: Marburg virus, Ebola virus, Lassa virus, SARS-CoV-1, Zika virus, MERS-CoV, Nipah virus, Rift Valley fever (RVF) virus, and Crimean--Congo haemorrhagic fever (CCHF) virus.
+Utilising \name{} harness workflow on the data extracted corpus from previous stages (with \texttt{gpt-oss-120b}), we generated living reviews for nine WHO priority pathogens: Marburg virus, Ebola virus, Lassa virus, SARS-CoV-1, Zika virus, MERS-CoV, Nipah virus, Rift Valley fever (RVF) virus, and Crimean Congo haemorrhagic fever (CCHF) virus.
 Each review comprises two complementary documents (a transmission-modelling review synthesising extracted model characteristics, and an outbreak surveillance review aggregating historical outbreak data) alongside structured datasets and visualisations.
-While four of these pathogens (Ebola, Lassa, SARS, Zika) have been validated against PERG's expert annotations as described in \cref{sec:human_expert_validation}, the remaining five represent preliminary syntheses for pathogens where PERG's systematic review process has not yet commenced or is in early stages.
+While four of these pathogens (Ebola, Lassa, SARS, Zika) have been validated against PERG's expert annotations, the remaining five represent preliminary syntheses for pathogens where PERG's systematic review process has not yet commenced or is in early stages.

-Figure~\ref{fig:ebola_reviews} presents excerpts from the Ebola living reviews, illustrating the structure and content of \name{}'s outputs for a validated pathogen.
+Figure~\ref{fig:ebola_reviews} presents excerpts from the Ebola living reviews, illustrating the structure and content of \name{} workflow's outputs for a validated pathogen.
 The transmission-modelling review (Figure~\ref{fig:ebola_models}) provides a quantitative overview of the $513$ extracted models, including distributions across model architectures, stochasticity classifications, and code availability.
-The outbreak surveillance review (Figure~\ref{fig:ebola_outbreaks}) synthesises $1,104$ outbreak records spanning nearly six decades, with temporal coverage, geographic distribution, and detection methodology patterns presented through evidence-based descriptions paired with interpretive commentary blocks.
+The outbreak surveillance review (Figure~\ref{fig:ebola_outbreaks}) synthesises $1{,}104$ outbreak records spanning nearly six decades, with temporal coverage, geographic distribution, and detection methodology patterns presented through evidence-based descriptions paired with interpretive commentary blocks.